Christian conversion -- point or process?

 - "I will repent and believe in Christ."

-- We have admitted we are powerless over sin -- that our lives had become unmanageable.
+- We have admitted we are powerless over sin and that our lives have become

 - We came to believe that only a power greater than ourselves could restore us.

 - We decided to turn our will and our lives over to the care of God.

 - We made a searching and no-holds-barred moral inventory of ourselves.

 - We admitted to God, to ourselves, and to other human beings the exact nature of our